-If you click 'Custom Upgrade' you will be asked to select which devices you would like to upgrade.
+Custom Upgrade allows the user to choose which units you would like to upgrade.
+Click 'Custom Upgrade' (refer to Figure 44) andyou will be asked to select which devices you would like to upgrade.

 After selecting the type of device you will be asked to select 'Automatic' or 'Custom'.